Doreen Massey, Baroness Massey of Darwen

-Early life
+Early life and education

-She was educated at the University of Birmingham (BA, DipEd, vice-pres Student Union, Hockey and Cricket blues), and the University of London (MA).
+Massey was born Doreen Elizabeth Hall to Mary Ann Hall (née Sharrock) and Jack Hall on 5 September 1938.
+Raised in Darwen, Lancashire, she was educated Darwen Grammar School, where she was head girl, and attended the University of Birmingham, graduating with a Bachelor of Arts degree in French in 1961 and a Diploma of Education in 1962.
+At Birmingham, she was the vice-president of the student union and gained blues in hockey and cricket.
+Massey later studied at the University of London, Institute of Education, gaining a Master of Arts degree in 1985.

 Career

 A former teacher and education advisor, she was the director of the Family Planning Association from 1989 to 1994.
 She was made a life peer as Baroness Massey of Darwen, of Darwen in the County of Lancashire, on 26 July 1999.
 She was introduced on 1 November 1999 to the House of Lords where she served as a member of the All-Party Parliamentary Group for Integrated and Complementary Healthcare.

-She is an honorary associate of the National Secular Society, and secretary of the All Party Parliamentary Humanist Group.
+Massey was an honorary associate of the National Secular Society, patron of Humanists UK, and vice chair of the All Party Parliamentary Humanist Group.

 On 15 September 2010, Massey, along with 54 other public figures, signed an open letter published in The Guardian, stating their opposition to Pope Benedict XVI's state visit to the UK.

 On 28 January 2019 Massey was the only person to remove her name from an open letter published in The Guardian opposing the "US attempt at regime change" in Venezuela.
 The letter was signed by Shadow Ministers, MPs, union leaders, Labour Party NEC members, cultural figures, academics, anti-war campaigners and others.